Skip to main content

 Measuring grape maturity by titratable acidity (Iowa State University Extension)

-**What is titration?
-Titration is an analytical practice that determines the concentration of a dissolved substance within a liquid solution.
-The titrant is slowly added to the solution until it reaches the point of equivalence, which could be indicated by a change in color, or other other property.
-In the case of titrating for acids in a solution, the titrant is usually something that is basic, or alkaline like sodium hydroxide (NaOH) and usually uses phenolphthalein or a fixed end point pH (8.2) as an indicator.
+Titration is a type of chemical analysis that determines the concentration of a dissolved substance within a liquid solution.
+The titrant is (usually something basic like sodium hydroxide; NaOH) slowly added to the solution until it reaches the point of equivalence, which could be indicated by a change in color, or other other property (example indicators include phenolphthalein or a fixed end point pH like 8.2).

 *** Titratable acidity only captures 70-80% of what is anticipated to be the actual concentrations of the acid being measured.

-Image: a close-up photo of showing the variation in color of ripe Frontenac Gris clusters at harvest.
+Image: a close-up photo showing the variation in color of ripe Frontenac Gris clusters at harvest.

-With all of this in mind, it is important to note that sometimes optimal fruit ripeness is not the final call for when it is time to harvest.
-Extreme weather conditions, like hail, which threaten the crop, disease progressions, or even labor availability can determine an earlier harvest than anticipated.
+It is important to note that optimal fruit ripeness is not always achievable.
+Extreme weather conditions, like hail, which can damage a whole crop, disease, or even labor availability can lead to an earlier harvest than anticipated.

 Comments